Yuexuanwang/EM-Based-Haplotype-Reconstruction-Algorithms/README.md

 ### Supporting Scripts:
 - **`run.py`**
   A script to define input data and user-defined parameters for running the algorithms.
 It uses parallelization for running multiple cases efficiently.
+Note that you will need to modify the script before running "python run.py".

 - **`backends`**
   A package that facilitates parallel computation, ensuring scalability and faster processing of large datasets.